nytimes/nytcampfin/README.md

 NYT Campfin
 ==================

-A Python client for the New York Times [Campaign Finance API](http://developer.nytimes.com/docs/campaign_finance_api)
+A very basic Python client for the New York Times [Campaign Finance API](http://developer.nytimes.com/docs/campaign_finance_api).
+You'll need an API key, which should be set as an environment variable to run the tests.

 Install
 -------